magus/mono/sites/arceus.now.sh/README.md

 # TODO
-- prevent type buttons jumping on back navigation from pokemon/detail

 - calculate all type combinations
   - what is the minimal type combination to hit every pokemon 1x?
   - what is the minimal type combination to hit every pokemon 2x?